welpmoz/workit-landing-page/README.md

-# Frontend Mentor - Password generator app
+# Frontend Mentor - Workit landing page

-This is a solution to the [Password Generator App](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
+This is a solution to the [Workit Landing Page](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Welcome! 👋